Preston Wilson: Broadcasting

 Wilson spent several years as an analyst for Fox Sports Florida's coverage of the Miami Marlins alongside former Marlins players Jeff Conine and Carl Pavano.
 In 2016, Wilson, along with Eduardo Perez and Al Leiter, served as an analyst with play-by-play man Rich Waltz.
 This analyst rotation came about after the Marlins fired longtime analyst Tommy Hutton after the 2015 season.
 Also in 2016, when his Marlins schedule did not conflict, Wilson served as an analyst for MLB Network.
 Additionally, Wilson hosted "Marlins Clubhouse," a magazine-style TV show for Fox Sports Florida.

 Starting in the 2018 season, Wilson worked for the AT&T Sports Network covering the Houston Astros as a field reporter.

 Coaching

 On April 15, 2025, the Frederick Keys of the MLB Draft League announced that Wilson would be their manager for the upcoming 2025 season.

+In 2026, the Aberdeen Ironbirds assumed the position in the MLB Draft League formerly held by the Frederick Keys.
+Wilson was announced as the manager of the relocated team.